A Complete Herbal Guide To Liver Health

 - Reduces the occurrence of disease such as cirrhosis and fatty liver

 - Helps the liver produce better quality bile, which in simple terms means better digestion

 - Improves endocrine function reducing the symptoms of hormonal imbalance

 - Improves your mood and helps to reduce anxiety

-Because the liver has such a vast array of essential functions, herbs which affect the liver can also indirectly affect cells in many other tissues.
-In sum, these powerful botanical medicines have a beneficial effect on many systems, from the endocrine system to the digestive process.
-In short, almost every part of the body can benefit from taking herbs which are targeted at improving your liver health.
+Because your liver has such a vast array of essential functions, herbs which affect the liver can also indirectly affect cells in many other tissues.
+In sum, these powerful botanical medicines have a beneficial effect on lots of diverse human functions, from helping to balance your hormones to improving your digestion.
+In short, almost every part of your body can benefit from taking herbs which are targeted at improving your liver health.
 Most herbal prescriptions will therefore contain at least one carefully chosen herb to support the optimal functioning of the liver.

 Herbs to support the liver: